Someone surfing a university website on a laptop

 .edu domain names

-This is the American equivalent of the .ac.uk domain name, and again comes with eligibility criteria.
+This is the American equivalent of the .ac.uk domain name for academic websites, and again comes with eligibility criteria.

 According to the registrar Educause‘s website, applicants either need to be U.S.-based postsecondary institutions, or have institutional accreditation from an institutional accrediting body recognized by the U.S. Department of Education.
 So this domain name probably won’t be available for a lot of projects based this side of the pond.